WPChill/rsvp/readme.txt

 Tested up to: 4.4
 Stable tag: 2.1.3

-Simple and easy to use RSVP & event management plugin to handle registrations for a single event.
+Simple and easy to use RSVP and event management plugin to handle registrations for a single event.

 == Description ==